Talk · TDWI München 2026

 Four dimensions of a standard: De Facto vs De Jure (usage), Initiative vs Vendor (owner), Many vs One (control), Open vs Paywall (cost)

-• Many vs. one — is control spread across contributors, or held by a single party?
-(Control)
+• Many vs. one (control): is the power distributed across contributors, or held by a single party?

 A Map of the Open Standards